-Are there any parenting terms you wish you could retire? (e.g., “Momtrepreneur”)
+Are there any parenting terms you wish you could retire? (ex: “Momtrepreneur”)

-What is one “mommy win” you’re super proud of?
+What is one “parenting win” you’re super proud of?

-If your daughter were an emoji, what would she be?
+If your kids were emojis, what would they be?

 (Editor’s Note: Responses have been edited for length and clarity.)